wp-plugins/advanced-ads/readme.txt

 1. Create an ad almost like you would create an article or page.
 2. Align the ad and set a margin to other elements
 3. Choose from various conditions where and where not to display your ad.
+4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.6.12 =

+* added filters to ad list
+* display expired date in ad list
+* display ad dates in ads list on group page
+* hide unrelated columns in ad list
+* fix saving adsense ad unit as non-superadmin
+* error message for possible jQueryUI library conflicts
+* fix widget_title override

+= 1.6.11.1 =

+* hotfix for widgets

+= 1.6.11 =

+* added icon to rich media editor to quickly add shortcodes
+* added widget placement type
+* added new column for ad planning
+* TinyMCE is now working when ad type is switched to content ad
+* enable license key deactivation
+* hide unnecessary fields for image ads in media gallery
+* loading jQuery ui styles only on Advanced Ads dashboard pages now
+* fixed AdSense ad not retrieving values due to slashes
+* fixed issue with licenses being activated twice

+= 1.6.10.2 =

+* warn on support page if ads are (partially) disabled
+* inform users of Pro that AdSense limit does not work with cache-busting
+* added hooks to extend content injection
+* group slug hidden, because it currently serves no purpose
+* fixed possible issues with content injection priority being lower than wpautop

+= 1.6.10.1 =

+* hotfix for empty id field

+= 1.6.10 =

+* added image ad type
+* added option to set id and class attributes
+* added check for conflicting plugins
+* allow a higher number of visible ads in a group if more are existing

+= 1.6.9.4 =

+* last settings tab is now opened again after being saved
+* exchanged text domain constants with string to match wp.org translate criteria

+= 1.6.9.3 =

+* order placement list by slug (which normally equals name)
+* updated Autoptimize message.
+If you use the Autoptimize plugin then check out the Autoptimize-Support in [Advanced Ads Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/)
+* unquote json request
+* added missing advertisement image for AdBlock check
+* added `advanced-ads-can-inject-into-content-` hook to check if individual placements can be injected into the content

+= 1.6.9.2 =

+* small adjustment to make cache-busting from [Advanced Ads Pro](https://wpadvancedads.com/add-ons/advanced-ads-pro/) compatible with [Sticky Ads](https://wpadvancedads.com/add-ons/sticky-ads/)

+= 1.6.9.1 =

+* fixed AdBlocker check on Support page
+* display Advanced Ads notices on Support page

+= 1.6.9 =

+*features*

+* add AdSense Page-Level ads code globally
+* added hours and minutes to expiry date
+* allow to set content priority to negative value
+* added checks for main issues to the Support page
+* added check for AdBlocker to all Advanced Ads pages in the dashboard

+*fixes and maintenance*

+* don’t display error message if not on archive page
+* fixed issue with placement tooltips not showing up
+* optimized content injection code
+* added collapsed field for advanced placement options
+* fix "support email sent" message showing all the time
+* allow JSON encoded arguments for ajax callback
+* make conditions case insensitive and binary safe
+* renamed some classes belonging to AdSense module
+* updated composer
+* display warning on AdSense settings page if publisher ID is missing
+* optimized support form layout
+* added can-display check + filter for placements

+= 1.6.8.3 =

+* Hoe vet is dat!? – added Dutch translation
+* fix selecting placement type in IE 11
+* fix errors with content injection when mbstring extension is missing on the server

+= 1.6.8.2 =

+* added introduction page with first steps
+* optimized error handling in placement form
+* added option to remove the public id from widgets completely
+* rewritten dismiss buttons of notices based on new WP standard

+= 1.6.8.1 =

+* added menu page to get support from within your dashboard
+* stricter control of ad group archives not being public
+* fix: content-injection requires more than one item per level for p-tags only
+* updated German translation

+= 1.6.8 =

+* added option to change the prefix of ids and classes in the frontend to prevent widgets from being ad-blocked
+* minor optimization to autocomplete feature of post display condition
+* minor changes to align with changes in WordPress 4.3
+* content-injection now detects wrappers around content up to the third level

+= 1.6.7.1 =

+* hotfix to prevent error message on empty content injection placements

+= 1.6.7 =

+*features*

+* allow to inject ads into content starting from bottom
+* prevent ad injection into lower-level paragraphs (e.g. into tables or containers)
+* hide ad widget when the content is empty
+* show post type or date when searching an individual post display condition

+*fixes and maintenance*

+* fix placement types images not showing up completely
+* warn if any used placement type is missing
+* added `advads-ad-allow-php` class to php-setting of plain text
+* added `advanced-ads-activate-advanced-js` filter to allow add-ons to attach advanced js file without bothering the user
+* updated German translation

+= 1.6.6.1 =

+* removed link to no-longer-existing manual page
+* the option to close internal notices now also hides update messages
+* fixed broken html on placement page

+= 1.6.6 =

+*features*

+* added images to placement form ui
+* allow to select item when creating a new placement
+* always display placement form if no placement exists
+* display shortcode and function for default placement type
+* display notice if license keys are invalid, expired, or expire soon
+* display error when AdSense Publisher ID is missing
+* log error message in case regular expression is used wrong in visitor conditions

+*fixes and under-the-hood*

+* extended advanced js by move and fix_element function
+* minified advanced js file
+* added `advanced-ads-sanitize-settings` filter to sanitize plugin options
+* added `advanced-ads-can-inject-into-content` filter
+* added `advanced-ads-dashboard-screens` filter
+* removed wrong output on Responsive settings
+* store jquery ui css locally
+* fixed saving empty placement options
+* fixed free add-on notice showing up twice
+* fixed error message in ads list when AdSense ad is empty
+* fixed saving quick edit on ad list returning wrong columns

+= 1.6.5 =

+* removed "use strict" from js
+* hide error message caused by third party code that uses post_updated_messages filter wrong
+* hide licenses tab on non-main-blogs on multisites
+* made plugin name untranslatable

+= 1.6.4.1 =

+* fixed free-add-on notice not closing forever

+= 1.6.4 =

+COOL: newsletter subscribers now receive 2 free add-ons

+* changed newsletter subscription text
+* display description of visitor conditions, if selected
+* minor fix to display conditions ui
+* updated German translation

+= 1.6.3 =

+* added visitor condition to check for logged in visitors
+* fixed display conditions buttons
+* updated German translation

+= 1.6.2.1 =

+* added missing files to repository

+= 1.6.2 =

+* display dashboard widget only to authors and higher roles
+* include admin javascript file only on pages which need it
+* no need to save AdSense publisher ID separately anymore
+* added warning if AdSense publisher ID has wrong format
+* list more than 10 ads from a group on the group overview page
+* active settings and conditions are now blue
+* clear object cache when saving an ad (thanks to pete-sch)

 = 1.6.1 =